 Section 102(b)(1) of the JOBS Act exempts emerging growth companies from being required to comply with new or revised financial accounting standards until private companies are required to comply with the new or revised financial accounting standards.
 The Company qualifies as an “Emerging Growth Company” and has elected to use the extended transition period for complying with new or revised accounting standards under Section 102(b)(1) of the JOBS Act.
 This election allows the Company to adopt the new or revised standard at the same time periods as private companies.

 Shipping and Handling (Revenue & Cost of Sales)

 The Company records all amounts billed to customers in sales transactions related to shipping and handling as revenue earned for the goods provided.
 Shipping and handling costs are included in cost of sales.
-Shipping and handling costs were approximately $8,562,000 and $5,993,000 and $24,136,000 and $17,729,000 for the three and nine months ended September 25, 2021 and September 26, 2020, respectively.
+Shipping and handling costs were approximately $35,241 and $24,061 for the years ended January 1, 2022 and December 26, 2020, respectively.

 Property and Equipment

 Property and equipment acquired in business combinations are recorded at fair value as of the acquisition date and are subsequently stated less accumulated depreciation.
 Property and equipment otherwise acquired are stated at cost less accumulated depreciation.
 Depreciation is charged to expense on the straight-line basis over the estimated useful life of each asset.
 Leasehold improvements are amortized over the shorter of the lease term or their respective useful lives.
 Maintenance and repairs are charged to expense as incurred.

 The estimated useful lives for each major depreciable classification of property and equipment are as follows

 Other Current Assets